Mixed Motives and Geometric Representation Theory in Equal Characteristic: Categories of motives and the six operations

-We observe in Corollary~\ref{coro:stableHomotopy2functor} that this system of categories is what Ayoub calls a unital symmetric monoïdal stable homotopy 2-functor, \cite[Definitions 1.4.1 and 2.3.1]{Ayo07}, and consequently, satisfies the following list of properties. \begin{theorem} \begin{enumerate} \item For every morphism $f: Y \to X$ in $\QProj(k)$ the functor $f^*$ has a right adjoint, \cite[Def.1.4.1]{Ayo07}.
+We observe in Corollary~\ref{coro:stableHomotopy2functor} that this system of categories is what Ayoub calls a unital symmetric monoïdal stable homotopy 2-functor, \cite[Definitions 1.4.1 and 2.3.1]{Ayo07}, and consequently, satisfies the following list of properties. \begin{theorem} Let $k$ be a perfect field (or more generally a separated noetherian scheme). \begin{enumerate} \item For every morphism $f: Y \to X$ in $\QProj/k$ the functor $f^*$ has a right adjoint, \cite[Def.1.4.1]{Ayo07}.

-\item For any morphism $f:Y\rightarrow X$ in $\QProj(k)$, one can construct a further pair of adjoint functors, the {\bf exceptional functors}
+\item For any morphism $f:Y\rightarrow X$ in $\QProj/k$, one can construct a further pair of adjoint functors, the {\bf exceptional functors}

 which fit together to form a covariant (resp. contravariant) $2$-functor $f\mapsto f_!$ (resp. $f\mapsto f^!$), \cite[Prop.1.6.46]{Ayo07}.